-Lewis and Schroeder are also fans of Kana, citing this this all-purpose face oil (which contains 50mg of CBD) as a favorite.
+Lewis and Schroeder are also fans of Kana, citing this this all-purpose face oil (which contains 100mg of CBD) as a favorite.
 "It's formulated with a ton of other powerful botanicals that help to hydrate skin and manage redness," they explain.
 "It’s a great addition to both your morning and nighttime routine."

 You get a whopping 100mg of CBD in this honey-infused stick, which is why Lewis and Schroeder cite is as a favorite.
 "We love the format of this product," they say.
 "It’s easy to apply any time of day, and you can use it for anything.
-From chapped lips, to under eyes that need a little brightening, this stick is soothing, calming and easy to pop in your bag and use anywhere."
-(It was also one of our editors' picks for the month of October.)
+From chapped lips, to under eyes that need a little brightening, this stick is soothing, calming, and easy to pop in your bag and use anywhere."
+(It was also one of our editors' picks for the month of October).

-Fans of Lord Jones' best-selling Body Lotion ($60) will want to try this oil alternative, which contains 100mg of CBD and comes in rollerball form for easy application (not to mention built-in massage abilities).
+Fans of Lord Jones' best-selling Body Lotion ($24) will want to try this oil alternative, which contains 100mg of CBD and comes in rollerball form for easy application (not to mention built-in massage abilities).
 Plus, the light, floral scent is incredibly soothing.

 Saint Jane, the brainchild of a former Sephora exec, is a CBD skincare line that's not here to mess around.
-Its hero product, the Luxury Beauty Serum, contains a whopping 500mg of CBD, along with 18 other 100% natural skin-loving oils, from frankincense to sandalwood.
+Its hero product, the Luxury Beauty Serum, contains a whopping 500mg of CBD, along with 18 other 100 percent natural skin-loving oils, from frankincense to sandalwood.
 Massage this in morning and night for a lit-from-within glow, even in the dead of winter.
 Trust us, your skin will thank you.